road-labs/ocmf-js/README.md

 }
 ```

-A more complete working example is available under [examples/sign](./examples/sign);
+A more complete working example is available under [examples/sign](./examples/sign).
+Additionally, a web based example
+is available under [examples/web](./examples/web), which is also hosted at https://road-labs.github.io/ocmf-js/